theroncross/guides/source/localizable/components/wrapping-content-in-a-component.md

 {{/blog-post}}
 ```

-Sharing components this way is commonly referred to as "Contextual Components",
+Components built this way are commonly referred to as "Contextual Components", allowing inner components to be wrapped within the context of outer components without breaking encapsulation.
-because the component is shared only with the context of the parent component's block area.